So, just how much money can you make from Matched Betting?

 The answer to this question is quite simple: you get back what you put in.
 Matched Betting is like dieting or the gym – the more you do, the better.
 The less you do, the worse.
 For anyone that wants to spend ten minutes per day, you might make a nice little side income but it will never go past £300 a month.
-For anyone that is professional about their matched betting and spends upwards or an hour each day then they can make £1,000 or more a month.
-There’s a lot of people making a lot more than that from the likes of 2 up offers and early payout offers.
+Anyone that is professional about their matched betting and spends upwards of an hour each day then they can make £1,000 or more a month.
+There are a lot of people making a lot more than that from the likes of 2 up offers and early payout offers.

 I would suggest the average amount made by a dedicated matched bettor per month – someone who spends at least seven hours a week – would be between £1,000 and £2,000 depending on the accounts they have.
 I would suggest the amount is closer to £2,000 too for those that have an average amount of accounts available to them.

 Is It Possible To Matched Bet For A Living?

 The answer to this question depends on how much you need to live.
 In the above question, I suggested the average matched bettor makes close to £2,000 a month.
 If that’s an amount you can live off where you live; then clearly it is an option for you!
 If you lived in the expensive part of London, then £2,000 a month might not be big enough for you to live off.
 That being said, it’s still quite a considerable side income.
 Especially given how much time people waste watching Netflix and on social media; they could easily just cut down a little on that and make £10,000 a year matched betting!

 If you’re thinking about matched betting for a living, I would suggest that this is a very risky road to go down.
 That is because you can have your accounts closed or restricted and then your “wage” falls down.
 For anyone who works part-time or has lost their job and is looking for a stop-gap; then matched betting is an excellent resource.
 I think it’s wise to view matched betting as a big side income rather than a career.